 Witness the towering cliff faces of the Three Capes Track and Tasman Peninsula, home to the awe-inspiring and famous Three Capes.
 Made up of Cape Raoul, Cape Hauy and Cape Pillar, the Three Capes are considered by many to be some of the most unique coastal landmarks in Australia – if not the world.

-You’ll get to experience the best of what the Three Capes Track and Tasman Peninsula has to offer each day, and then head back to your four-star accommodation at Stewarts Bay Lodge in Port Arthur to refresh, dine on seasonal meals made from local produce, and prepare for your next day’s exploration.
-Stewarts Bay Lodge is nestled between the beach and the forest, where you will sleep to the sound of the calming ocean amongst the world heritage national park.
+You’ll get to experience the best of what the Three Capes Track and Tasman Peninsula have to offer each day, and then head back to your four-star accommodation at Stewarts Bay Lodge in Port Arthur to refresh, dine on seasonal meals made from local produce, and prepare for your next day’s exploration.
+Stewarts Bay Lodge is nestled between the beach and the forest, where you will sleep to the sound of the calming ocean amongst the World Heritage National Park.

 Highlights

-• Walk to Cape Raoul, Cape Hauy and Fortescue Bay from Waterfall Bay
+- Walk to Cape Raoul, Cape Hauy, Waterfall Bluff and Crescent Bay

-Please note: For people suffering from seasickness, the wilderness cruise is offered as an optional extra when booking for $155.00.
-Depending on availability, a helicopter tour may be an alternative for the afternoon.
-Bookings must be made directly with Osbourne Heli Tours.
-If you don’t want to do the wilderness cruise or the helicopter tour, transfer back to Hobart after the trek to Cape Hauy or a tour of the Port Arthur historic settlement can be arranged.
+Please note: For people suffering from seasickness, the wilderness cruise is offered as an optional extra when booking for $165.00.
+A drop-off at the Port Arthur historic settlement can be arranged if you don’t want to do the wilderness cruise.
 Also, this walk is not associated with the self-guided walk of The Three Capes operated by the Tasmanian Parks & Wildlife Service.

 Day 1 – Meet in the foyer of the Hotel Grand Chancellor in Hobart at 7:15 AM.
 Our private bus will drive the team to the Three Capes and the Tasman Peninsula.
 Your accommodation for the four days will be at the Stewarts Bay Lodge, situated on Stewarts Bay next to Port Arthur.